Why Do I Cry When I Poop?

 Is it normal to tear when pooping

 It is not uncommon for people to experience tearing or anal fissures when they have a bowel movement.
-Anal fissures are small tears in the skin of the anus that can cause pain, bleeding, and discomfort.
+Anal fissures are small tears in the skin of the anus that can cause pain, bleeding and discomfort.
 They are usually caused by hard or large stools that strain the anus, but they can also be caused by other factors such as chronic constipation or diarrhea, childbirth, or anal sex.

 If you are experiencing tearing or discomfort when you have a bowel movement, it is important to speak with a healthcare provider.
 They can assess the cause of the problem and recommend treatment options.
 In some cases, treatment may include dietary changes, medication, or other therapies to help manage the condition and reduce the risk of further tearing or discomfort.